 She is excited to learn more about New College history and give back to New College through her position as student fundraiser.

-Erika Thompson is a first-year Political Science/Gender Studies AOC from West Palm Beach, Florida.
+Erika Thompson is a second-year Political Science/Gender Studies AOC from West Palm Beach, Florida.

 She is passionate about social justice and loves politics.
 D.C is her favorite city, and she visits often to lobby for common sense gun reform with the Newtown Action Alliance.